Awaraonsen Station: Platforms

+Adjacent stations

 History

 The station opened on 20 September 1897 as Kanazu Station (金津駅).
 It was renamed Awaraonsen Station on 15 March 1972.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR West.

+Effective the timetable revision on 16 March 2024, the Hokuriku Shinkansen began operations at the station while the facilities of the Hokuriku Main Line were transferred to Hapi-line Fukui.
+Also, due to the construction of the Hokuriku Shinkansen, platform 4 was removed.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 1,822 passengers daily (boarding passengers only).